beaurancourt/blog/markdown/rewriting-isfjall.md

 of Judgement" and wrote out the skeleton of a scene and motivation.

 My stomache sunk thinking "where are the things *players* care about?"
 What does this guy look like?
 Where are the NPCs they'll interact with?
+What are these problems and places that they're referencing - did I miss something?
 How do I actually start the game?
 There's this great post that [Charles Saeger](http://gurpshexytime.blogspot.com/) links to called [twenty quick questions for your campaign setting](http://jrients.blogspot.com/2011/04/twenty-quick-questions-for-your.html) and I think rewriting Isfjall so that *these* answers are bolded, front and center would have been awesome.